BlueBrain/MultiscaleRun/README.md

 multiscale-run virtualenv
 ```

-Then activate the virtualenv environment to work with your working-copy: `.venv/bin/activate`
+Then activate the virtualenv environment to work with your working-copy: `source .venv/bin/activate`

 ```bash
 $ .env/bin/multiscale-run --version